GolSzlY/ghost-mr-checker/README.md

 # Ghost MR Checker

-A GitLab tool to detect "ghost" merge requests - MRs that were merged into the `release` branch but are missing from the `master` branch.
+A GitLab tool to detect "ghost" merge requests - MRs that were merged into branches but whose commits are actually missing from those branches.

 ## Overview

-This tool helps identify merge requests that have been merged into your `release` branch but haven't been properly merged into `master`.
-It checks the actual commit history to detect true ghost commits, accounting for squash merges and other merge strategies.
+This tool helps identify merge requests that appear as "merged" in GitLab but whose commits are actually missing from the target branches.
+It checks both `release` and `master` branches to detect true ghost commits, accounting for squash merges and other merge strategies.

 ## Features

-- ✅ Detects MRs merged to `release` but missing from `master`
+- ✅ Detects ghost MRs in both `release` and `master` branches
 - ✅ Handles squash merges by checking commit titles/messages
 - ✅ Configurable date range for checking
 - ✅ YAML-based configuration